It is a study based on the signs and symptoms of diseases in the cardiovascular system.

-Before auscultation, inspection of the precordium may be a useful indicator of previous surgery; for example, midline sternotomy suggests a previous bypass, lateral thoracotomy suggests a previous mitral valve or minimally invasive bypass surgery (left internal mammary artery to left anterior descending coronary artery).
+Before auscultation, an inspection of the precordium may be a helpful indicator of previous surgery; for example, midline sternotomy suggests a previous bypass, lateral thoracotomy offers a last mitral valve, or minimally invasive bypass surgery (left internal mammary artery to left anterior descending coronary artery).

-The vertex beat should be located: the point furthest laterally and inferiorly where you can clearly feel the vertex (usually the fifth intercostal space in the midclavicular line).
+The vertex beat should be located: at the point furthest laterally and inferiorly where you can feel the vertex (usually the fifth intercostal space in the midclavicular line).

 In addition, the left hand should be placed on the sternum and palpated for significant ventricular lift (right ventricular hypertrophy) or emotion (tight aortic stenosis, ventricular septal defect).